harsxv/tinystatus/README.md

 - Customizable service checks via YAML configuration
 - Incident history tracking
 - Automatic status updates at configurable intervals
+- The generated HTML is only 5KB in size

 ## Prerequisites